yarden/MISO/docs/source/index.rst

 This will give the original contents of the compressed directory except the ``*.miso`` files, which will now appear as ``*.miso_db`` (SQLite databases) arranged by chromosome for each sample.

-Note that ``miso_zip.py`` will *not* delete the directory being compressed.
+Note that ``miso_zip`` will *not* delete the directory being compressed.
 The directory can be deleted manually after compression is done.

 .. .. _delta-posteriors: